 Asleep in the Wheel

-When our children were small, they had a pet hamster named Rowdy.
+When our kids were younger, they had a pet hamster named Rowdy.
 We got him one of those fancy plastic hamster mansions with multiple rooms and tunnels.
 Among other things, this provided the little critter with any number of suitable places to sleep.

 So where did Rowdy usually like to nap?
 In his exercise wheel.